 A preliminary construction schedule for the Project is shown in Table 2-1.
-The table and Figure 2-1 show how construction would be phased by development area.
+The table and Figure 2-1 show how construction would be phased by development area and where staging could occur.
 Construction could begin on a portion of the site in October 2019.
 The on-line dates for Phase I and Phase II would not change.